SMRazaRizvi96/SemiAutonomous-RoboDog/README.md

 Syed Muhammad Raza Rizvi (S4853521): S4853521@STUDENTI.UNIGE.IT

-The algorithm was drafted finalized after a discussion between the authors and was then implemented together.
+The algorithm was drafted and finalized after a discussion between the authors and was then implemented together.

 **************************